Update your browser to view this website correctly. Update my browser now

 The second presentation is about how AIS ship tracks represent a principal data source for global maritime domain awareness.
 Moritz Lehmann, a Senior Scientist with Starboard Maritime Intelligence, will describe how data science tools can reveal maritime activity such as fishing and suspicious behaviour.

 View the slides here [PDF, 3.6 MB].

 We have planes, we have ferries, and now Ocean Flyer presents seagliders.
 Join this Technology and Innovation / Maritime hub joint session to hear about an exciting new zero-emission approach to travel in Aotearoa.

-Join us for a discussion on psychology and safety featuring academics, practitioners and government bodies.
-In this session Maria Carrera Arce of the World Maritime University will provide a summary of a recently published paper(external link) on SAFEMODE, an EU project looking at how to build a safety learning culture.
+on the 24th August we held a discussion on psychology and safety which featured academics, practitioners and government bodies.
+In this session Maria Carrera Arce of the World Maritime University provided a summary of a recently published paper(external link) on SAFEMODE, an EU project looking at how to build a safety learning culture.

 The hub exists to:

 From the cast-off meeting for the Maritime Hub, some common themes emerged to inform the Hub’s direction.
 These are described below and will act as priorities to define what new research and analysis is relevant for presentation and discussion through the hub.

 These are grouped in following aspects of change:

 This will be iterative and developed over time, the hub is a space for new ideas so if you think we’ve missed something do get in touch.